 The use of veneers: Veneer is made of a thin layer of porcelain or plastic material that is fixed over the teeth to correct teeth defects.
 Veneers can be used when there is a substantial number of tooth remaining that can hold it in place.
 If the teeth remaining are not many, it may not last long because there will be no teeth to hold it in place.

 Cosmetic contouring: Cosmetic contouring is mostly used to correct cracked cusp where the chip or crack is very small.
 It involves filing and polishing of the round edges to blend away the crack.

-Bonding: Bonding is the use of plastic resin to fill the crack on the tooth.
+Bonding: Dental bonding is the use of plastic resin to fill the crack on the tooth.
 Small chips or crack on the biting edge of a tooth can easily be corrected by this treatment option.

 The use of crowns: This treatment option works best in teeth that cannot be corrected by veneers.
 Unlike veneers, a crown fits on the teeth that are left, making them appear as natural tooth.
 In case of nerve damages or infections, the root canal must be treated before fitting with a crown.
 A root canal should be cleaned and filled so that there will be no room for more infections when fitted with a crown.
 Fitting cracked tooth with a crown gives it extra support.

 A crack in a tooth may not heal completely; it may even get worse in some cases.
 You may lose the entire tooth if care is not taken.
 Cracked teeth can work normally for years after treatment if it was treated early.
 You are advised to seek treatment early so that you will not lose the affected tooth.
 Your doctor will recommend a treatment option based on the severity of your tooth damage.

 It is not totally possible to stop your tooth from cracking.
 However, there are some precautions you can take to prevent tooth crack.
 This include: